sn9/project/README.md

 Then under file -> settings, there is a search button/tab and type in git, and you can put in your github information and it should be good to go.
 Note, that I dont have anything actually started though.

-to change the theme/colors, goto file -> settings and type in theme, and you should be able to customize it If you want eclipse key bindings you should search i think for bindings and you can change it to that.
+to change the theme/colors, goto file -> settings and type in theme, and you should be able to customize it If you want eclipse, or any other, key bindings you should search i think for bindings and you can change it to that.